Noah Schoenberg is a Supreme Court Justice.

 While his clerks are hard at work, Noah writes plays, comedy, and publishes a culture newsletter.

-Noah was recently honored as Time Magazine’s 6,500,870,231st most influential person for his work in the arts.
-His wife and son, pictured above, were overjoyed.
+Noah was recently honored as Time Magazine’s 6,500,870,231ˢᵗ most influential person for his work in the arts.
+His wife and son were overjoyed.

 Lev Furman, a 70-year-old Soviet émigré living in Philadelphia, revisits his struggles as a refusenik in Leningrad, Russia, to persuade his daughter, Michal, to pursue a traditional life.